 EDUC-P 250 General Educational Psychology (3 cr.)

 The study and application of psychological concepts and principles as related to the teaching-learning process, introduction to classroom management, measurement/evaluation, and disability awareness.
 Eligible Next Level Program of Study Concentrator A course.
+Cross-listed with EDUC-P 214, P 248, and P 251.

 Prerequisites: None